Axolotls are a species of salamander found only in a small region of Mexico near Mexico City.

 Some color patterns only appear if an axolotl inherits two of the same alleles from its parents.

-New morphs are still being discovered today as keeping and breeding of this pet grows in popularity.
+New morphs are still being discovered today as the keeping and breeding of this pet grows in popularity.

 Best 15 Axolotl Colors